 Here are some artifacts that I am pretty sure of, but can’t be 100%.
 Or, I can only find a close match, rather than the exact item.

-Here are some German 15×60 coin operated panoramic telescopes.
+Here are some German 15×60 coin-operated panoramic telescopes.
 These are sometimes referred to as a graphoskop or graphoscope.
-I think this is a Graphoskop Model VII 15 x 60 mono, but the design of the barell is slightly different, so these is the posibility that the Doctor Who artefacts might be custom built – but I don’t think so.
+I think this is a Graphoskop Model VII 15 x 60 mono, but the design of the barrel is slightly different, so there is the possibility that these Doctor Who artifacts might be custom-built – but I don’t think so.

 And from the same story, there is this famous publicity photograph of a War Machine being confronted by the lethal forces of dog, mother and baby.
-The pram in question cannot be identified at this point in time.
+The pram in question has been found, but the designer cannot be identified at this point in time.

-‘Keep ’em peeled’ and do get in touch if you can see any other gems!
+Do get in touch if you can see any other gems.

 Thanks for reading,